-Rehabilitation and remediation will be achieved through the 2 meetings with a Regulatory Expert allowing the Member the opportunity to gain insight into her misconduct and prepare her to return to ethical practice with hopes to ensure that this misconduct will never happen again.
+The proposed penalty provides for remediation and rehabilitation through the 2 meetings with a Regulatory Expert allowing the Member the opportunity to gain insight into her misconduct and prepare her to return to ethical practices with hopes to ensure that this misconduct will never happen again.

-The elements of the JSO meets the goals of penalty which include specific and general deterrence as well as remediation and rehabilitation.
+The elements of the Joint Submission on Order meet the goals of penalty which include specific and general deterrence as well as remediation and rehabilitation.
 The Panel concluded that the penalty proposed demonstrates the overarching goal of any penalty which is protection of the public.
-Examples of this include the 12-month employer notification provision which would allow the employer oversight on the Member's practice on her return to practice.
+Examples of this include the 12 months of employer notification, which will allow employer oversight on the Member's practice on her return to practice.

-The penalty sends a strong message to the nursing profession and the public that benefit fraud is taken seriously and it amounts to professional misconduct.
+The penalty sends a strong message to the nursing profession and the public that benefit fraud is taken seriously and amounts to professional misconduct.
 When nurses act in a deceitful manner, trust in the profession is broken.
 The public needs to be able to trust that the nursing profession will uphold honesty and high ethical integrity.

-The penalty is in line with what has been ordered in previous cases in similar circumstances.
+The penalty is also in line with what has been ordered in previous cases in similar circumstances.

-I, Sherry Szucsko-Bedard, RN sign this decision and reasons for the decision as Chairperson of this Discipline Panel and on behalf of the members of the Discipline Panel.
+I, Karen Laforet, RN, sign this decision and reasons for the decision as Chairperson of this Discipline panel and on behalf of the members of the Discipline panel.